opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 `lte` | Less than or equal to.
 `lt` | Less than.

 In addition to the range query parameters, you can provide date formats or relation operators such as "contains" or "within."
-To see the supported field types for range queries, see [Range query optional parameters]({{site.url}}{{site.baseurl}}/opensearch//supported-field-types/range/#range-query-optional-parameters).
+To see the supported field types for range queries, see [Range query optional parameters]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/range/#range-query-optional-parameters).
+To see all date formats, see [Formats]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/date/#formats).
 {: .tip }

 Assume that you have a `products` index and you want to find all the products that were added in the year 2019: